Baltimore oriole: Breeding

 Baltimore orioles are basically solitary outside their mating season.
 The species is generally considered monogamous, although evidence suggests that extra-pair copulation is relatively common.
-In the spring, males establish a territory then display to females by singing and chattering while hopping from perch to perch in front of them.
+In the spring, males establish a territory and then display to females by singing and chattering while hopping from perch to perch in front of them.
 Males also give a bow display, bowing with wings lowered and tail fanned.
 Depending on their receptiveness, the females may ignore these displays or sing and give calls or a wing-quiver display in response.
-The wing-quiver display involves leaning forward, often with tail partly fanned, and fluttering or quivering slightly lowered wings.
+The wing-quiver display involves leaning forward, often with the tail partly fanned, and fluttering or quivering slightly lowered wings.

 The Baltimore oriole's nest is built by the female.
-It is a tightly woven, bindle-like pouch located on the end of a branch, consisting of any fine plant or animal materials available, hanging down on the underside.
+It is a tightly woven, bundle-like pouch located on the end of a branch, consisting of any fine plant or animal materials available, hanging down on the underside.
 Trees such as elm, cottonwood, maple, willow, or apple are regularly selected, with the nest usually located around 7 to 9 m above the ground.
 The female lays three to seven eggs, with the norm being around four.
-The eggs are pale gray to bluish white, measuring 2.3 × 1.6 cm on average.
+The eggs are pale gray to bluish-white, measuring 2.3 × 1.6 cm on average.
 The incubation period is 12 to 14 days.
 Once the nestlings hatch, they are fed by regurgitation by both parents and brooded by the female for two weeks.
-After this the young start to fledge, becoming largely independent shortly thereafter.
+After this, the young start to fledge, becoming largely independent shortly thereafter.
 If the eggs, young, or nest are destroyed, the oriole is unable to lay a replacement clutch.

 Mortality

-Predation of adults is a common source of mortality, typically also occurring with eggs, nestlings and fledglings.
-Common predators at Baltimore oriole nests can include common grackles, American crows, blue jays, black-billed magpies, tree squirrels and domestic cats, which most commonly capture newly fledged orioles or adults engaged in brooding behavior.
+Predation of adults is a common cause of mortality, typically also occurring with eggs, nestlings, and fledglings.
+Common predators at Baltimore oriole nests can include common grackles, American crows, blue jays, black-billed magpies, tree squirrels, and domestic cats, which most commonly capture newly fledged orioles or adults engaged in brooding behavior.
 Rapacious birds commonly prey on both young and fully-grown orioles, the most prolific being the eastern screech owl and Cooper's and sharp-shinned hawks.
 Somewhat larger rapacious birds also sometimes opportunistically prey on the oriole, including peregrine falcons, great horned owls, and barn owls, while merlins may do so while orioles are migrating.

-The record lifespan for a wild bird was 12 years and 0 months (based on a banded bird killed by a peregrine falcon), with captive orioles living up to 14 years.
+The oldest recorded Baltimore oriole lived to 11 years and 7 months in the wild.
+They have been recorded living up to 14 years in captivity.